straleyc/GitHub-for-Windows/README.md

 I hope these will help some poor soul like me avoid some of the pain I went through trying to learn GitHub.

 Thanks.

+Addendum:

+I will solicit the first revision:  How do I make the .txt file wrap when reading it in GitHub on the web?